FouadHasan/Topology-Aware-Learning-Assisted-Branch-and-Ramp-Constraints-Screening-for-Dynamic-Economic-Dispatch/README.md

 # Topology-Aware-Learning-Assisted-Branch-and-Ramp-Constraints-Screening-for-Dynamic-Economic-Dispatch
-# keywords—Dynamic economic dispatch, branch and ramp constraints, topology change, constraint classification.
+**keywords—Dynamic economic dispatch, branch and ramp constraints, topology change, constraint classification.**
-Multi-interval or dynamic economic dispatch (D-ED) is the core of various power system management functions.
+**Abstract:** Multi-interval or dynamic economic dispatch (D-ED) is the core of various power system management functions.
 This optimization problem contains many constraints, a small subset of which is sufficient to enclose the D-ED feasible region.
 This paper